Sensitivity of spectral lines to granulation: The Sun: Sensitivity analysis with solar lines

 \subsection{Behavior of Fe and Ti lines}

 Our main result is that line sensitivities to granulation vary strongly between individual lines.
 In this section we illustrate this for our sample of selected Fe and Ti lines (Figures~\ref{fig:sensitivity}~and~\ref{fig:sensitivity_ti}).
-We see from Figure~\ref{fig:sensitivity} that Fe\,I and Fe\,II lines form two distinct clouds of points indicating that there is a clear difference in the way the two line species respond to granulation.
-While the spatial variations in Fe\,I line strengths are stronger than in Fe\,II lines, centers of gravity of Fe\,II lines change significantly more than those of Fe\,I lines \citep[similar to the findings of][]{DravinsandLudwig2023}.
+We see from Figure~\ref{fig:sensitivity} that Fe\,I and Fe\,II lines form two distinct clouds of points, indicating that there is a clear difference in the way the two line species respond to granulation.
+While the strengths of Fe\,I lines show a stronger sensitivity (i.e., higher $\sigma (W_\lambda)/<W_\lambda>$) than Fe\,II lines, center-of-gravity of Fe\,II lines show a stronger sensitivity (i.e., higher $\sigma(\lambda_\mathrm{cog})/<\lambda_\mathrm{cog}>$) than those of Fe\,I lines \citep[similar to the findings of][]{DravinsandLudwig2023}.
 These trends are even more prominent in \fref{fig:sensitivity_ti} for the Ti\,I and Ti\,II lines.

 We first explain why the strengths of Fe\,I and Ti\,I lines are generally more sensitive to granulation than those of Fe\,II and Ti\,II lines.
 For this we look closely into the solar photospheric plasma properties and spectral line formation characteristics.
 The temperatures and pressures in the solar photosphere are such that Fe and Ti atoms are mostly ionized resulting in the first ionization stage to be the dominant stage.
 The neutral Fe and Ti atoms become minority species.
 This implies that any spatial variations in the temperature because of the granulation pattern will have a far more significant impact on the populations of neutral Fe and Ti as compared to the populations of their singly ionized state.
 Such population changes in turn strongly impact strengths of neutral Fe and Ti explaining why the equivalent widths of their lines show greater variability across the granulation pattern.